ashwin153/caustic/caustic-beaker/README.md

 and ```A``` has a lower ballot than ```B```.
 Proposals also contain a write-only *repair* transaction that is used only for recovery.
-Proposals ```A``` and ```B``` may be *merged* by (1) taking the maximum of their ballots, (2) combining their transactions choosing the transactions in the higher ballot proposal in the case of conflicts, and (3) combining their repairs choosing the write with the highest version in the case of duplicates.
+Proposals ```A``` and ```B``` may be *merged* by (1) taking the maximum of their ballots, (2) combining their transactions choosing the transactions in the newer proposal in the case of conflicts, and (3) combining their repairs choosing the write with the highest version in the case of duplicates.

 The leader for a proposal first *prepares* the proposal on a majority of beakers.
 If a beaker has not made a promise to a newer proposal, it responds with a __promise__.
-If a beaker has already accepted an older proposal, it merges them together and promises the result.
-Otherwise, it promises the proposal.
+When a beaker makes a promise, it refuses to accept any proposal that conflicts with the proposal it returns with a lower ballot than the proposal it makes the promise to.
+It a beaker has already accepted an older proposal, it merges them together and returns the result.
+Otherwise, it returns the proposal with the initial ballot.
 If the leader does not receive a majority of promises, it retries with a higher ballot.
-Otherwise, it merges the returned promises into a single promise.
-If the promise does not match its proposal, it retries with the promise.
-Otherwise, the leader *gets* the latest versions of the keys that are read by the promise from a majority of beakers.
-The leader discards all transactions in the promise that cannot be committed, and sets its repairs to the latest revisions of keys that are read but not written by the promise for which the beakers disagree on their version.
+Otherwise, it merges the returned promises into a single proposal.
+If the proposal does not match the proposal it prepared, it retries with the proposal.
+Otherwise, the leader *gets* the latest versions of the keys that are read by the proposal from a majority of beakers.
+The leader discards all transactions in the proposal that cannot be committed, and sets its repairs to the latest revisions of keys that are read but not written by the proposal for which the beakers disagree on their version.
 The leader then sends the proposal to a majority of beakers.
 A beaker *accepts* a proposal if it has not promised not to.
-If a beaker accepts a proposal, it discards all older accepted proposals and broadcasts a vote for it.
+If a beaker accepts a proposal, it discards all older accepted proposals and broadcasts a __vote__ for it.
 A beaker *learns* a proposal once a majority of replicas vote for it.
 If a beaker learns a proposal, it commits its transactions and repairs on its replica of the database.

 ### Correctness
 The key idea underlying the correctness of Paxos and all its derivatives is quorum intersection; any